Preprint / IPR working paperComputational + experimental research projectLLM-assisted classification plus experiment

 Modeling public justification, outrage, and reform discourse around police violence.

-A public IPR working paper using large-scale YouTube comment analysis and an experiment to study how justification and outrage relate to reform discourse.
+A public IPR working paper where I pair large-scale YouTube comment analysis with an experiment to study how justification and outrage relate to reform discourse around police violence.

 Case study